Vowels and Formants III: Formants for fun and profit

 Xhosa and Californian overtone singing

 The Tuvans aren't the only ones who have developed this style of singing.
-The first URL below links to a page on Wikipedia that lists many of these traditions and styles, e.g. Xhosa; the second links to audio samples of the Xhosa and other traditions of overtone singing.
+The first URL below links to a page on Wikipedia that lists many of these traditions and styles, e.g. Xhosa; the second link briefly introduces the Tuva, Inuit and Xhosa "eefing" traditions of overtone singing, and includes links to a few audio samples.

 It may be hard to believe, but there is even a Californian style of throat singing!
 This page has some zip files of throat singing by blind singer Paul Pena that you can download: